gregwhitaker/sns-durable-example/README.md

-sns-example
+sns-durable-example
 ===

-This example shows you how to subscribe to messages from an AWS [Simple Notification Service](https://aws.amazon.com/sns/) topic.
+This example shows you how to durably subscribe to messages from an AWS [Simple Notification Service](https://aws.amazon.com/sns/) topic.

 ##Running the Example
 The example can be run using the following gradle command: